example42/example42.github.io/_posts/2016-05-25-exploring-puppet4-modules design-patterns.md

 title: Exploring Puppet(4) modules design patterns
 ---

-The enhancements coming with Puppet 4's parser and type system are starting to appear in the modules ecosystem, still the need to preserve backwards compatibility is often slowing authors from fully embracing the powers of the new Puppet.
+The enhancements coming with Puppet 4's parser and type system are starting to appear in the modules ecosystem, still the need to preserve backwards compatibility is often slowing authors from fully embracing the powers and the elegance of the new Puppet language.

 When example42 announced the 4th generation of its Puppet modules and introduced its [control repo](https://github.com/example42/control-repo), we decided to fully embrace Puppet 4 and ignore backwards compatibility.

 I, Alessandro, was struggling to find a sane way to put together the possibilities (and limitations) of Tiny Puppet, the structure of a full featured control-repo, and the usage of third party modules when I met, at the last [OSDC](https://www.netways.de/en/events_trainings/osdc/overview/), David.

-He talked about a few very design principles for modules that found me in complete agreement, and I'm glad to have him here to describe them directly:
+He talked about a few very design principles for modules that found me in complete agreement, and I'm glad to have him here to describe them in first person:

 ----
 ### David here